Where Does Vaginal Odor Come From & What Should You Do About It?

-Most of us have been conditioned to believe that any odor that comes from the lower half of the body is humiliating — and that includes farts, feet, and vaginas.
-But the thing is, if you're someone who has a vagina, then you're also going to have a somewhat of a vaginal odor because that's just how the human body works.
+Most of us have been conditioned to believe that any odour that comes from the lower half of the body is humiliating — and that includes farts, feet, and vaginas.
+But the thing is, if you're someone who has a vagina, then you're also going to have a somewhat of a vaginal odour because that's just how the human body works.

-There's truly nothing embarrassing about having vaginal odor, but the countless products marketed for getting rid of vaginal odor have amplified this concern.
+There's truly nothing embarrassing about having vaginal odour, but the countless products marketed for getting rid of vaginal odour have amplified this concern.
 So, what's the deal?
-What sort of vaginal odor is normal, and what do you do if your vaginal odor is abnormal?
-Ahead, we've answered some of those burning vaginal odor questions.
-Oh, and while we're on the topic of bodily odors: farts are supposed to smell, too.
+What sort of vaginal odour is normal, and what do you do if your vaginal odour is abnormal?
+Ahead, we've answered some of those burning vaginal odour questions.
+Oh, and while we're on the topic of bodily odours: farts are supposed to smell, too.

 Advertisement

-Vaginal odor is simply any smell that comes from the vagina, according to the Mayo Clinic.
-Often, vaginal odor comes from vaginal discharge, which is clear mucus secreted by the cervix and vaginal opening, mixed with cells, bacteria, and bodily fluid.
+Vaginal odour is simply any smell that comes from the vagina, according to the Mayo Clinic.
+Often, vaginal odour comes from vaginal discharge, which is clear mucus secreted by the cervix and vaginal opening, mixed with cells, bacteria, and bodily fluid.

-Yes, in the sense that every vagina has an odor.
-"There is a spectrum of normal vaginal odor that people can experience," says Linda Fan, MD, FACOG, assistant professor of obstetrics and gynecology at Yale School of Medicine told Refinery29.
-Certain things, like your period or your workout routine, can temporarily alter the odor of your vagina, though that's usually nothing to be concerned about.
-It's a good idea to know what your vagina smells like on a "normal" day, because a change in vaginal odor can signal that you have a vaginal infection.
+Yes, in the sense that every vagina has an odour.
+"There is a spectrum of normal vaginal odour that people can experience," says Linda Fan, MD, FACOG, assistant professor of obstetrics and gynecology at Yale School of Medicine told Refinery29.
+Certain things, like your period or your workout routine, can temporarily alter the odour of your vagina, though that's usually nothing to be concerned about.
+It's a good idea to know what your vagina smells like on a "normal" day, because a change in vaginal odour can signal that you have a vaginal infection.

 What causes foul-smelling discharge?

 If you have a vaginal infection, such as a yeast infection or bacterial vaginosis, then extra bacteria in the vagina can cause smelly discharge, according to MedlinePlus.
-Different scents mean different things, but a fishlike odor is a common scent to be on the lookout for, because it can signal bacterial vaginosis or the sexually transmitted infection trichomoniasis.
-Often your discharge will change color when you have an infection, so it may appear grayish or yellow, too.
-And in some cases, if you notice a foul or dead odor as well as an unusual amount of blood, that could mean that you have a tampon stuck inside of you.
+Different scents mean different things, but a fishlike odour is a common scent to be on the lookout for, because it can signal bacterial vaginosis or the sexually transmitted infection trichomoniasis.
+Often your discharge will change colour when you have an infection, so it may appear greyish or yellow, too.
+And in some cases, if you notice a foul or dead odour as well as an unusual amount of blood, that could mean that you have a tampon stuck inside of you.

 Advertisement

-Depending on the type of odor, it might be a good idea to see your Ob/Gyn or healthcare provider to rule out any possible infections.
+Depending on the type of odour, it might be a good idea to see your Ob/Gyn or healthcare provider to rule out any possible infections.
 If you have a vaginal infection, your doctor will typically prescribe an oral antibiotic or suppository medication to get rid of it.
-Once the infection is treated, the odor usually goes away along with accompanying symptoms like itchiness.
+Once the infection is treated, the odour usually goes away along with accompanying symptoms like itchiness.

 Advertisement